UK Driving Law and Car Tax Changes in 2026/27: What Drivers Need to Know

 Driving licence and testing changes

-The most significant confirmed change for learner drivers in 2026 affects how car driving tests are booked and changed.
+The most significant confirmed change for learner drivers affects how driving tests are booked and managed, with new DVSA rules introduced in phases:

 Digital driving licences